 One alternative approach that I can recommend for a simple backlog simulation of this kind is to build a simulation model in VenSim.
 VenSim facilitates are very simple tool for system dynamics, i.e. systems described by stocks and flows.
-A system of this kind could very well have been analyzed using a system dynamics approach.
+A system dynamics approach could have analyzed a system of this kind very effectively.
 I will cover VenSim and system dynamics in upcoming articles.

 Concluding remarks and references